LIMUNIMI/RicordiArchiveOMR/README.md

 5. `exec $SHELL`

 ### Prepare our project
-6. install python >= 3.9: `pyenv install 3.9.7`
+6. install python >= 3.9: `pyenv install 3.9.16` (recommended is 3.9.16)
-7. install pdm: `curl -sSL https://raw.githubusercontent.com/pdm-project/pdm/main/install-pdm.py | python3 -`, other info on the [website](https://pdm.fming.dev/)
+7. install pdm: `pipx install pdm`, other info on the [website](https://pdm.fming.dev/)
-8. install dependencies: `pdm sync`
+8. install dependencies: `pdm install`
+9. for Jupyter, you will also need NodeJS available on your system

+This will use the PyPI CUDA libraries.
+For using different CUDA libraries, you have to change the `pyproject.toml` file using the extra options provided by `pytorch` (see docs).

-## Preprocess
+## Pre-process

 1. setup the relative section in `config.toml`
 2. remove staff-lines: `./preprocess.sh`; if it stops, you can restart it
-3. `pdm run preprocess`
+3. `pdm preprocess`

 After this, you will find two files ending with `_nostaff.jpg` and `_nostaff.json` for each file in the archive, containing the image without